 Natural Sweeteners: Stevia Sweetener

 Stevia is widely known as an alternative sweetener.
 The FDA, perhaps encouraged by the companies that produce billions of dollar worth of aspartame (Nutrasweet) and sucralose (Splenda), has forbidden its use in foods.
 Some of those companies are hard at work altering this inexpensive natural product so it can be patented for big profits.
-One, called Truvia, is already available.
+One product, called Truvia, is already available.
 Soon you will probably see it in food products.
-Natural, unpatented stevia is available at your health food store.

-Stevia is extremely sweet and has zero calories, but it has one quality that some people don't like when they use it in large quantities: It has an aftertaste similar to licorice.
+Stevia is extremely sweet, 200 times sweeter than sugar, has zero calories, and has a negligible effect on blood sugar.
+However, it has one quality that some people don't like when they use it in large quantities: It has an aftertaste similar to licorice.
 I solve that by combining it with my other sweetener, Whey Low.
-For more information on stevia, do a search or go to stevia.com.
+For more information on stevia, do an Internet search or go to stevia.com.

 According to syndicated health columnist Ann Louise Gittleman, July 2011, Truvia is composed of stevia combined with a sugar alcohol called erythritol, which can cause bloating, constipation and/or diarrhea.
 For your writer, other sugar alcohols, those ending in "ol," cause massive gas.
 Those would include xylitol, maltitol and sorbitol.
 I haven't tried erythritol.